alecmekarzel/envscript/README.md

 You might also notice that there's two ways of defining an `envscript`.

-There's the magical one you're not used to seeing:
+There's the magical way you're not used to seeing:

 ```json
 "start": {